flo-at/minmon/README.md

 \
 The "Error" state is a bit special as it only "shadows" the other states.
 An error means that there is no data available at all, e.g. the filesystem usage for `/home` could not be determined.
 Since this should rarely ever happen, the transition to the error state always triggers the `error_action` on the first cycle.
-If there is valid data on the next cycle, the state machine continues as if the error state did not exist.
+If there is valid data on the next cycle, the state machine continues as if the error state did not exist and the `error_recover_action` is triggered.

 ```mermaid
 stateDiagram-v2